rayandasoriya/RealEstateRuby/README.md

   - Send an inquiry to multiple houses and delete them as well

 ### Miscellaneous
-   - When a realtor replies a house hunter’s inquiry, send "email" to the corresponding house hunter
+   - When a realtor replies a house hunter’s inquiry, send **email** to the corresponding house hunter
-   - All users can use their "Google account" with NCSU email id to log into the system
+   - All users can use their **Google account** with NCSU email id to log into the system

 ## Testing